MESMER-kinetics/MESMER-code/Windows VC12/distribution/ReadMe.txt

  - MESMER manual.pdf

- - two tutorials, on using Gaussian output and add library molecules.
+ - a tutorial on using the MESMER GUI (a web program) to construct simple data files.

 To check that the program is working properly, open a DOS window in the Mesmer folder, move to its MesmerQA sub-folder, and type QA.bat.